pramsey/pramsey.github.io/_posts/2022-06-13-postgis-logos.md

 ![IGN]({{ site.images }}/2022/ign.png)

-In 2005, they decided to move from a desktop GIS paradigm for their nation-wide basemap, to a database-centric architecture.
+In 2005, they decided to move from a desktop GIS paradigm for their nation-wide basemap (of 150M features), to a database-centric architecture.
 They ran a bake-off of Oracle, DB2 and PostgreSQL (I wonder who got PostgreSQL into the list) and determined that all the options were similar in performance and functionality for their uses.
 So they chose the open source one.
 To my knowledge IGN is to this day a major user of PostgreSQL / PostGIS.

 ## GlobeXplorer